ggeorgovassilis/spring-rest-invoker/README.md

 ## News
-TBD       : Not released yet: corrections in documentation
+TBD       : Not released yet: corrections in documentation, example for annotation-based configuration

 2018-06-22: Released 1.7 to maven central